conorsch/ansible-digitalocean-vpn/README.md

 OpenVPN server.
 If a droplet named `vpn` already exists, then the script will use that, and skip creating the droplet.

+If you have NetworkManager installed (particularly `nmcli`), then the VPN connection will be automatically activated.
+If you don't have NetworkManager, use the OpenVPN config file at `openvpn_files/client.ovpn` to import into whatever you use to manage network settings.

 After running the playbook, check that you are really using VPN: `curl ipecho.net/plain`

 ## DigitalOcean API

 In order to provision DigitalOcean droplets, you'll need to configure API access to DigitalOcean.
+Make sure to use v2 of the API.

 Export the following environment variables on the VPN client: